Huangdi Sijing: Peerenboom dating (continued)

 Loewe's dating aside, dating for the Sijing/Boshu's content can only theorized.
 Entombed in the Han dynasty, it could have been compiled then.
 It would likely have been popular in the early Han, with arguments for moderacy, non-interventionism, and low taxes, so that such content could have been written in the early Han.
-But if some of the work did come from the Han, most if not all of it was more likely was compiled and transmitted from the late Warring States period, with syncretic content ranging farther back.
+But if some of the work did come from the Han, most if not all of it was more likely compiled and transmitted from the late Warring States period, with syncretic content ranging farther back.
 If it was compiled in the Han, it bares more resemblance to the early Han, likely predating Dong Zhongshu.
 Dong Zhongshu was more focused on human control of natural processes than the Sijing.

 The use of chapter titles would suggest a compilation at least as late as the late Warring States period, as earlier texts did not do this.
 The late Warring States Xunzi and Han Feizi were the first other texts to use chapter titles.
 The Sijing also makes no discussion of the Qin dynasty, making it more likely to have been transmitted to the early Han dynasty than if it were written during or after the Qin.
 Some of its politics might have been at variance with Qin, but the author(s) would have no reason to avoid discussing the Qin after it had fallen.
 The early Han Huainanzi does include some discussion of the Qin dynasty.